cohpy/challenge-201603-temps/README.md

 prediction algorithm will run on meetup day the month prior to the one you are predicting.

-At the April 2016 meeting we will run your prediction algorithms, and at the May meetup, the algorithm that most closely predicted the high for the May meetup will receive a Python ball cap!
+At the April 2016 meeting we will run your prediction algorithms, and at the May meetup, the algorithm that most closely predicted the high reported by weather station KCMH for the May meetup will receive a Python ball cap!
 In the event of a tie, the tied algorithms will face off to predict June (or we'll randomly decide :-)!